 But why does everyone promote Bluehost?

-We – affiliates – get a percent of every sale (I do, too) for the products we promote – this is no secret.
+We – affiliates – get a percentage of every sale (I do, too) for the products we promote – this is no secret.
 What makes Bluehost so popular, is that it gives the highest commission while being inexpensive, making it a perfect item to promote for bloggers.

 Here are some numbers and comparisons.